slavivanov/encharge-integrations-utilities/README.md

     - Name of the subscribe suboperation for this operation.
 E.g. `/form/subscribe`.
 Applies to hook triggers.

+  - `events`: { type: "operation" | "list", operation?: string, list?: string[]}

+    Describes how to set up event listeners for a hook trigger.

+    - If `type` is "operation":

+      `operation` is the name of the suboperation that will retrieve the event triggers for this operation.
+The operation must return an array of strings, describing event triggers.

+    - If `type` is "list":

+      `list` is an array of strings, describing event triggers.
+For example:
+      "new-user", "deleted-user".

-  - `producesEndUsers`: boolean
+* `producesEndUsers`: boolean

   - Whether this operation outputs end users.
 If this is false/not set, the results produced won't be mapped to end users.

-  - `consumesEndUsers`: boolean
+* `consumesEndUsers`: boolean

   - Whether this operation needs end users.
 If this is false/not set, end users won't be sent to this step.

-  - `neededEndUserFields`: string[]
+* `neededEndUserFields`: string[]

   - List of end user fields that this operation needs if it consumes end users.
 Id fields (`id`, `email`, `userId`, `segmentAnonymousId`) are included by default.
 We should always provide this if possible to reduce the amount of data passed around.
 Format: ["firstName", "address", ...];

-  - `linkConditions`: { conditions: { condition: string, label: string }[], multipleConditions?: boolean, registerEventListener: boolean }
+* `linkConditions`: { conditions: { condition: string, label: string }[], multipleConditions?: boolean, registerEventListener: boolean }

   - Types of links that can originate from this operation to other operations, MAY be specified in `linkConditions` as `conditions`.

   - If multiple conditions can be selected at the same time (i.e. conditions are not mutually exclusive) specify `multipleConditions` as true.

   - If an event listener should be registered to activate next steps, specify `registerEventListener` as true.

   - To disable linking from this step (e.g. for end flow), specify `linkFromDisabled` as true.

-  - `runOnce`: boolean
+* `runOnce`: boolean

   - If false the operation will be run once once.
 Note: this flag is not functioning properly at the moment.

-  - `idempotent`: boolean
+* `idempotent`: boolean

   - If false, the operation can't be safely performed multiple times.
 By default, this is `true`.

-  - `batch`: boolean
+* `batch`: boolean

   - DEPRECIATED: If this operation can handle multiple results/end users at once.

-  - `getAll`: boolean
+* `getAll`: boolean

   - Considered for depreciation.
 Whether this operation should run multiple times until it stops producing results.

-  - `pollAfterGetAll`: boolean
+* `pollAfterGetAll`: boolean

   - Considered for depreciation.
 Whether this operation should continue polling after getting all the initial results (see `getAll` flag above).

-  - `batchResultsOnGetAll`: boolean
+* `batchResultsOnGetAll`: boolean

   - Considered for depreciation.
 Whether this operation should send the initial results as they are produced, or await until they are all retrieved.

-  - `waitForPreviousStepCompletion`: boolean
+* `waitForPreviousStepCompletion`: boolean

   - Considered for depreciation.
 Whether this operation should wait for the all tasks of the previous step to complete to start.
 Use with caution: in a distributed task queue such as ours, this might not work 100% of the cases.

-  - `skipLiquidTagReplacement`: boolean
+* `skipLiquidTagReplacement`: boolean

   - Should we skip Liquid tag replacement before passing the data to this step.
 Useful for steps that process liquid tags on their own.

-  - `mustConfig`: {
+* `mustConfig`: {
   configStep?: boolean;
   mapInputFields?: boolean;
   mapOutputFields?: boolean;
   }

   - Control what the user must configure for this operation to work.

-  - `alwaysMapOutputFields`: boolean
+* `alwaysMapOutputFields`: boolean

   - Always ask the user to map the output fields of this operation, even if there appear to be no output fields.

-  - `alwaysShowInputFields`: boolean
+* `alwaysShowInputFields`: boolean

   - Always show the user the input fields of this operation, even if there appear to be no output fields.

-  - `helpDocs`: { url?: string, markdown?: string}
+* `helpDocs`: { url?: string, markdown?: string}

   - Help docs for the operation.
 If URL is set, it will be embedded via an iframe.
 Otherwise the markdown will be rendered.

-  - `isUserInitiated`: boolean;
+* `isUserInitiated`: boolean;

   - Whether the user actively performed this step, Used to detect set the last time the user was active.
 Most applicable for triggers.

-- An operation's field MIGHT include `x-encharge-recipe` object, which describes how the field can be used in a recipe (template).
+* An operation's field MIGHT include `x-encharge-recipe` object, which describes how the field can be used in a recipe (template).
 Available `x-encharge-recipe` properties:

   - `resourceType`: segment | email | flow | account | step | field